Khang-NT/sdk-doc/docs/01_LoginKit/00_Getting_Started/Android.md

 # Tutorials
 ----------
 ## Logging
-Logging is disabled by default.
+Print log is useful to debug your app, but strongly recommended that you shouldn't show any log in release product.
+Control `LoginKit` logs is easy, logging is disabled by default.
 To show/hide logs of `LoginKit`, just add some lines to your code:
 ```java
 // import userkit.sdk.identity.Logging;
 // show log